Guide to 5 Types of Salesforce Architects

 - Leading a team of data analysts

-- Directing the strategy of the data architecture
+- Directing the strategy of the data architecture.

 - Collaborating on optimizing the system back-end to handle large volumes of data (LDVs).

-Salesforce Enterprise Architect, a.k.a. the Club Manager
+Salesforce Enterprise Architect – The Club Manager

-They’re responsible for having oversight of all the architects involved, an all-encompassing role that includes both the business and the client-side IT team.
+Responsible for having oversight of all the architects involved, an all-encompassing role that includes both the business and the client-side IT team.
 The Enterprise Architect oversees the whole design project, making sure that it is functional, safe, economical, and suits the specific needs of the people who use it.

 They oversee: